South Schleswig Voters' Association

 As a party representing a national minority, the SSW declines to identify itself with a scale of left–right politics but models its policies on the Nordic model, which often means favouring a strong welfare state, while favouring a more free-market labour policy than the German social market economy model.
+In 2011 it was defined as socially liberal by multiple authors.
 The SSW is represented in the Landtag of Schleswig-Holstein and several regional and municipal councils.
-The party contested federal elections in Germany until 1961, before returning in 2021, where it obtained one seat.
+The party contested federal elections in Germany until 1961, before returning in 2021, where it obtained one seat, and in 2025, where it once again obtained a seat in the Bundestag.

 As a party for the national Danish minority in Southern Schleswig, the SSW is not subject to the general requirement of passing a 5% vote threshold to gain proportional seats in either the state parliament (Landtag) or the federal German parliament (Bundestag).
+However, the party is not guaranteed representation and must still win enough votes to qualify for a seat.
 In the most recent 2022 state election, the SSW received 5.7% of the votes and four seats.
 In the 2021 federal elections, the SSW stood in a federal election for the first time since 1961; the official final result gave them one seat, making Stefan Seidler a Member of Parliament, their first such member since the 1953 federal elections.